Soros Fund Management adds popular tech names, BlackRock in second quarter

 Other big holders, including Sanders Capital and Adage Capital Partners, only trimmed small amounts in the second quarter.

-Soros also rejigged his energy holdings, raising stakes in Devon Energy Corp (DVN.N) and Kinder Morgan Inc (KMI.N), while dissolving his stake in the VanEck Vectors Oil Services ETF (OIH.P) and cutting exposure to Canadian Natural Resources Ltd (CNQ.TO) and Williams Companies Inc (WMB.N).
+Soros also rejigged his energy holdings, raising stakes in Devon Energy Corp and Kinder Morgan Inc, while dissolving his stake in the VanEck Vectors Oil Services ETF and cutting exposure to Canadian Natural Resources Ltd and Williams Companies Inc.

 Quarterly disclosures of hedge fund managers’ stock holdings, in what are known as 13F filings with the U.S. Securities and Exchange Commission, are one of the few public ways of learning what the managers are selling and buying.